James Gandolfini

 Death2013-06-19

 BiographyJames John Gandolfini (Italian: [ɡandolˈfiːni]; September 18, 1961 – June 19, 2013) was an American actor.
-He was best known for his portrayal of Tony Soprano, the Italian-American Mafia crime boss in HBO's television series The Sopranos (1999–2007).
-For this role, he won three Emmy Awards, five Screen Actors Guild Awards, and one Golden Globe Award.
-His role as Tony Soprano has been described as the greatest and most influential performance in television history.
+He was best known for his portrayal of Tony Soprano, the Italian-American mafia crime boss in HBO's television series The Sopranos (1999–2007).
+For this role, he won three Primetime Emmy Awards, five Actor Awards, and one Golden Globe Award.
+His role as Tony Soprano is regarded as one of the greatest and most influential performances in television history.

-Gandolfini is also known for his roles on Broadway in A Streetcar Named Desire (1992), On the Waterfront (1995), and God of Carnage (2009), the latter earning him a Tony Award for Best Actor in a Play nomination.
-He also produced the war documentaries Alive Day Memories: Home from Iraq (2007) and Wartorn: 1861–2010 (2011) as well as the HBO film Hemingway & Gellhorn (2012), which earned him a Primetime Emmy Award for Outstanding Miniseries or Movie nomination.
+Gandolfini is also known for his roles on Broadway in A Streetcar Named Desire (1992), On the Waterfront (1995), and God of Carnage (2009), the latter earning him a nomination for a Tony Award for Best Actor in a Play.
+He also produced the war documentaries Alive Day Memories: Home from Iraq (2007) and Wartorn: 1861–2010 (2011) as well as the HBO film Hemingway & Gellhorn (2012), which earned him a nomination for a Primetime Emmy Award for Outstanding Miniseries or Movie.

 Biography from the Wikipedia article James Gandolfini.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.